Cello Concerto (Schumann): Structure

 Written late in his short life, the concerto is considered one of Schumann's more enigmatic works due to its structure, the length of the exposition, and the transcendental quality of the opening as well as the intense lyricism of the second movement.
-On the autograph score, Schumann gave the title Konzertstück (concert piece) rather than Konzert (concerto), which suggested he intended to depart from the traditional conventions of a concerto from the very beginning.
-It is notable that Schumann's earlier piano concerto in the same key was also originally written as a concert piece.
+On the autograph score, Schumann gave the title Konzertstück (concert piece) rather than Konzert (concerto), which suggested he intended to depart from the traditional conventions of a concerto from the beginning.

 Consistent with many of Schumann's other works, the concerto utilizes both fully realized and fragmentary thematic material introduced in the first movement, material which is then quoted and developed throughout.
-Together with the concerto's relatively short, linked movements, the concerto is thus extremely unified both in material and in character, although the work's emotional scope is very wide.
-Schumann's use of the same themes but in very different contexts and moods lends the cello concerto a strong sense of character development and an extended emotional arc, from its opening measures vacillating between deeply meditative and agitated to the brilliant, affirmative conclusion.
+Together with the concerto's relatively short, linked movements, the concerto is thus very unified both in material and in character, although the work's emotional scope is wide.
+Schumann's use of the same themes in different contexts and moods lends the concerto a strong sense of character development and an extended emotional arc, from its opening measures vacillating between deeply meditative and agitated to the brilliant, affirmative conclusion.

 The piece is in three movements:

 Schumann famously abhorred applause between movements.
-As a result, there are no breaks between any of the movements in the concerto; indeed, Schumann's skill in handling the two transitions between the three movements are among the concerto's most striking features.
-As for the concerto's virtuosity, Schumann earlier in his life declared "I cannot write a concerto for the virtuosos.
-I must try for something else".
+As a result, there are no breaks between any of the movements in the concerto.
+As for the concerto's virtuosity, Schumann earlier in his life declared "I cannot write a concerto for the virtuoso; I must think of something else."
 In the cello concerto, while exploiting the instrument to the fullest, the writing for the soloist generally avoids virtuosic display prominent in many concertos of the time.